Recall of learning and iteration

 buildings also change as they are built and knocked down.
 For

-this reason semantic memories are ment to be infinitely flexable
+this reason semantic memories are meant to be infinitely flexible

 constantly expanding and contracting to fit the current state of

 final note about this conjecture.

 The problem with this conjecture is that it still does not explain how

 the brain finds a memory in order to activate it.
 And how would the

 brain know when it has found it?
 Answers even speculative